ravimotha/UmbracoBBQBar/README.md

 - Click 'Watch Sass' from the status bar at the bottom
 - Commit the .sass and the generated .css files

 Yes I know that the .css files shouldn't be committed but didn't have time to do it the 'right' way.
-Pull requests are welcome...
+Pull requests are welcome... please